Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/steam/redownload.md

 ## Use local backups as a workaround

 If the issue continues happening to you, you can also make local backups of all wallpapers and then unsubscribe from all wallpapers.
-Steam will not re-download wallpapers that you are not subscribed to, so the workaround is to simply only rely on local backups.
+Steam will not re-download wallpapers that you are not subscribed to, so the work-around is to simply only rely on local backups.
 You can find our guide on how to create backups here:

 * [Using wallpaper backups](/steam/backup)